kp673/SimpleToDO/README.md

 # SimpleToDO

-# Project 1 - *SimpleTODO*
+# Project 1 - *Simple TODO*

-**SimpleTODO** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple TODO** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Kush Patel
+Submitted by: **Kush Patel**

-Time spent: 10 hours spent in total
+Time spent: **10 hours spent in total**

 ## User Stories